-As an emphysema patient, you should quit smoking, if you chew tobacco you’re going to face much higher insurance rates.
+As an emphysema patient, you should quit smoking; if you chew tobacco, you will face much higher insurance rates.
 You need to stop tobacco use if you want to get affordable insurance protection.

 Aside from stopping smoking or chewing tobacco, the best way to save money on insurance is to let us compare insurance companies for you.
 Some companies will flag on your emphysema diagnosis, while others will give you reasonable rates.
 We will find you the one that offers the lowest rates.

-We have worked extensively with emphysema clients, and we know the ones that give the best rates.
+We have worked extensively with emphysema clients and know the ones that give the best rates.

 Our agents are extensively trained in the underwriting criteria and requirements for burial insurance coverage with emphysema.

 Funeral Funds has access to many life insurance companies and can compare insurance policies, benefits, and premiums.
 We will shop your application to different emphysema-friendly life insurance companies to ensure that you get the best policy tailored to your individual needs.